Mihaylov-Ivan/odin-recipes/README.md

 Website with recipes

-This project will demonstrate basic HTML and CSS knowledge, including functionalities such as image and links.
+This project demonstrate basic HTML and CSS styling.
+The grid layout was used to position the elements and the site was made responsive.

+It includes a main page, which links to 3 different pages describing the recipes.